addrum/CanIEatThis/README.md

 ## Setup
 You need two things in order to fully setup the project.
 The first being the keys.xml which contains all the private auth keys for various services.
-This needs to be placed at the path: ./android/devicebridge/src/main/res/values/keys.xml
+This needs to be placed at the path: _./android/devicebridge/src/main/res/values/keys.xml_

-Secondly, you need to add the following four properties to the *gradle.properties* file that sits at ./android/gradle.properties:
+Secondly, you need to add the following four properties to the _gradle.properties_ file that sits at _./android/gradle.properties_:
 - RELEASE_STORE_FILE
 - RELEASE_STORE_PASSWORD
 - RELEASE_KEY_ALIAS
 - RELEASE_KEY_PASSWORD